casni14/TypeCheck.nvim/README.md

 # VibeCheck.nvim

 A plugin to practice your typing on code that actually matters: your own.
 Instead of random words, you type through the vibe code you never bothered to read.
-Or go big and type the Neovim manual — see you on the other side.
+Or go big and type the Neovim manual.
+Happy typing!

 ## Features